Hecsall/Raspberry-MIDI-Controller/README.md

 # Raspberry Pi Zero - MIDI Controller

+> **Before reading**:\
+This project was a little experiment when i was approaching to MIDI controllers.
+It was fun (and stressful) to make, and i was pretty happy with the result, but keep in mind one thing: The Raspberry Pi is technically a computer, it needs some time to bootup when you plug the USB cable.
+So it's not really "plug and play", it's more like a "plug, wait some time, then play".
+Don't expect to plug it in and be instantly ready to jam.\
+This is the reason why i made an **Arduino version** of this, you can find it (with images of the build process) at this link https://github.com/Hecsall/arduino-midi-footswitch .
+It is much faster, simple and reliable.
+So if you really need a custom built midi controller, i would suggest to take the Arduino approach.\
+**Thank you for reading, and have fun!**

 This is a project i did to make a midi controller using a Raspberry Pi Zero in "Gadget Mode" (a standalone device that's plug-and-play with a single USB cable just like every other MIDI controller).\
 The script is still work in progress, at the moment i made only the "Sustain" button, but i'm planning to enhance it with more functions.